zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 Continuum robots are promising for minimally invasive surgery and manipulation in constrained environments.

-This repository presents a part of my Ph.D works concerning the modeling, shape prediction, and experimental validation of a tendon-actuated continuum robot developed during my PhD research in robotics.

-The work focuses on physically-based modeling using Cosserat rod theory, reduced-order actuation modeling, and real-time shape prediction from tendon tension measurements.
+This repository presents part of my PhD research on tendon-actuated continuum robots, focusing on physically-based modeling using Cosserat rod theory, reduced-order actuation modeling, real-time shape prediction from tendon tension measurements, and experimental validation.

 ## Key Contributions

 - Developed a **3D nonlinear mechanical model of tendon-actuated continuum robots based on Cosserat rod theory**.
 - Proposed a **shape prediction framework using actuated strain modes (ASM)** that enables direct shape reconstruction from tendon tension measurements.
 - Derived an **analytical construction of an actuation-adapted strain basis** for continuum robots with arbitrary tendon routing.
-- Developed an **SVD-based actuation redundancy elimination method** for tendon-driven systems.
+- Developed an **SVD-based method for eliminating actuation redundancy** for tendon-actuated continuum robots.
 - Designed and built a **single-segment tendon-actuated continuum robot prototype platform** for experimental validation.
 - Performed **extensive experimental validation for multiple tendon routing paths (parallel, convergent, spiral)**.